Creates a hypergraph out of the given dataframe, returning the graph components as dataframes.

 Edges are added to connect a row's nodes to one another.
 Nodes are given the attribute specified

-that corresponds to the originating column name, or if a row eventId
+by nodeType that corresponds to the originating column name, or if a row eventId.

 Consider a list of events.
 Each row represents a distinct event, and each column some metadata